sonic-net/SONiC/doc/sonic-sub-port-intf-hld.md

     }
 },
 ```
-A key in the SUB_INTERFACE table is the name of a sub port, which consists of two sections delimited by a "." (symbol dot).
+A key in the VLAN_SUB_INTERFACE table is the name of a sub port, which consists of two sections delimited by a "." (symbol dot).
 The section before the dot is the name of the parent physical port or port channel.
 The section after the dot is the dot1q encapsulation vlan id.

 mtu of a sub port interface is inherited from its parent physical port or port channel, and is not configurable in the current design.